ropensci-archive/roweb2/content/blog/2018-04-03-rtika-introduction.md

 ### The R User Interface

 Many in the R community make use of `magrittr` style pipelines, and those needed to work well.
-The Tidy Tools Manifesto makes piping a central tenant (Wickham 2016), and it makes code easier to read and maintain.
+The Tidy Tools Manifesto makes piping a central tenant [^6], and it makes code easier to read and maintain.

 When writing `rtika`, I created two distinct styles of user interface.
 The first was a lightweight R wrapper around the Tika command line, which I called `tika()`.
 The parameters and abbreviations there mirrored the Apache Tika tool.
 The other functions are in the common R style found in tidy tools, and run `tika()` with common presets (e.g. `tika_html()` outputs to 'html' ).
 For R users, these should be more intuitive and self-documenting.

 ### Responding to Reviewers

-During the review process, I appreciated David Gohel's (Gohel 2018) attention to technical details, and that Julia Silge (Silge 2018) and Noam Ross (Ross 2018) pushed me to make the documentation more focused.
+During the review process, I appreciated David Gohel's [^7] attention to technical details, and that Julia Silge [^8] and Noam Ross [^9] pushed me to make the documentation more focused.
 I ended up writing about each of the major functions in a vignette, one by one, in a methodical way.
 While writing and explaining, I learned to understand Tika better.

-Noam Ross (Ross 2018), the editor, helped deal with the large size of the Tika app, which was around 60MB.
+Noam Ross, the editor, helped deal with the large size of the Tika app, which was around 60MB.
 CRAN officially limited the size of packages to 5MB, therefore an additional post-install function `tika_install()` downloaded Tika to a user directory.
 This got me thinking about the importance of Github's larger file size limits, and also how containerized apps in Docker or Kubernetes might help distribute code for packages in the future.

 Tika in Context: Parsing the Internet Archive
 =============================================

-The first archive I parsed with Tika was a website retrieved from the Wayback Machine (Internet Archive 2018), a treasure trove of historical files.
+The first archive I parsed with Tika was a website retrieved from the Wayback Machine [^10], a treasure trove of historical files.
 Maintained by the Internet Archive, their crawler downloads sites over decades.
 If crawled consistently, longitudinal analyses are possible.
 For example, federal agency websites often change when an administrations change, so the Internet Archive and academic partners have increased the consistency of crawling there.
-In 2016, they archived over 200 terabytes of documents and include, among other things, over 40 million `pdf` files (Jefferson 2017).
+In 2016, they archived over 200 terabytes of documents and include, among other things, over 40 million `pdf` files [^11].

 In the following example, the function `wayback_machine_downloader()` gets documents from '<http://www3.epa.gov/climatechange/Downloads>' between January 20th, 2016 and January 20th, 2017.